 Price: 12-21$ per person

 Use discount code sweetlittlejourney for 15% off your tickets!

 This is by far my favorite thing to do during Christmas in Colorado every year!
-There are only 4 Ice Castle locations in the US, and Colorado has one of them!
-These castles are not to be missed.
-The castles are built by professional ice artists who place hundreds of thousands of icicles using their bare hands!
+There are only four Ice Castle locations in the US, and Colorado has one of them.
+The Dillon Ice Castles are not to be missed.
+These castles are built by professional ice artists who place hundreds of thousands of icicles using their bare hands!
 There are frozen thrones, ice tunnels, and ice slide, and at night the whole thing is lit up using LEDs.

 This year tickets are between 12-21$ per person, depending on age and day.
 Admission is on a timed entry, so you have to enter within the half hour you chose for your ticket.
 Once you leave, you cannot come back in so make sure you have everything you need with you!